 Some schemes allow you to guarantee an inheritance to your beneficiaries when the plan comes to an end by protecting a percentage of the value of your property.
-For example, if your house is worth £300,000, you could protect 25%, leaving a guaranteed inheritance of £75,000.
+If your house is worth $\pm 300,000$ when it is eventually sold and you have chosen to protect 25% of the value, you could leave an inheritance of $\pm 75,000$ .

 When you ring-fence some of the value of your home, you also reduce the amount of equity you can release.
 For example, if you protect 25% of the property's value, the amount you can borrow will be 25% less than it would have been.

-And remember, even though the percentage is guaranteed, the actual amount your relatives will inherit will depend on property prices at the time
+And remember, even though the percentage is guaranteed, the actual amount your relatives will inherit will depend on property prices at the time.

-Find out more about lifetime mortgages at moneyhelper.org.uk/lifetime-mortgages
+Find out more about lifetime mortgages at moneyhelper.org.uk/lifetimemortgages